The Traitors (Australian TV series): End Game

 After the final Banishment Ceremony, the remaining players (typically three or four) participate in the End Game.
-The players can choose to "Vote" or "Stop".
-A Unanimous "Stop" vote would end the game, while a vote to "Vote" would trigger another Banishment Vote.
-This voting process, "Vote" or "Stop", continues until the players have voted to conclude the game or if two players remain.
+The players can choose to "Banish" or "End Game".
+A Unanimous "End Game" vote would end the game, while a vote to "Banish" would trigger another Banishment Vote.
+This voting process, "Banish" or "End", continues until the players have voted to conclude the game or if two players remain.
 If the remaining players are all Faithful, they will share the prize.

 In the event that the game ends with multiple Traitors, they play the 'Traitors' Dilemma' - similar to the Prisoner's dilemma.
 Each player is given the option to "Share" or "Steal".
 If all voted to "Share", then each of them would equally share the pot.
 If at least one player voted to "Share" while any other Traitor voted to "Steal", then each "Steal" voter would share the pot, while the "Share" voters get nothing.
 If all Traitors voted to "Steal", then no one would win any money.